cloudfoundry/diego-notes/proposals/faster-missing-cell-recovery.md

 But we are only primarily concerned with not watching for changes in our *data* (DesiredLRPs, ActualLRPs, Tasks).

 Watching for *services* (e.g. CellPresence) is fine.
 In the event that we move our data out of etcd we are likely to continue to use etcd (or consul, which also supports watch-like semantics) for our services.
+Note that moving our data out of etcd also dramatically reduces the write-pressure which makes reducing the `PRESENCE_TTL` to 5 seconds a lot more feasible even in very large deployments (>1000 cells).